ChRotsides/Youtube_info_sender/README.md

 -Load unpacked

-Find the Extensions folder in this rep and select the manifest.json.
+Find the Extensions folder in this repository and select the manifest.json.

 Every thing should work now.